-According to Buddhist scriptures and historical documents, Buddha's relics are the ashes and other remains of the Buddha's body after cremation.
-In January 1898, scientists found these remains during an archaeological excavation in a village called Piprahwa in Uttar Pradesh, India.
+According to Buddhist scriptures and historical documents, Buddha's relics are the ashes and specimens of the Buddha's body remaining after cremation.
+In January 1898, scientists found those specimens during an archaeological excavation in a village called Piprahwa in Uttar Pradesh, India.
 Subsequent research results confirmed that the Buddha's relics as recorded in Buddhist scriptures are real - Photo: NGUYEN KHANH

-Tens of thousands of Hanoians stand on both sides of the street to see Buddha's relics - Photo: NGUYEN KHANH
+Tens of thousands of Hanoians stood on both sides of the street to see Buddha's relics - Photo: NGUYEN KHANH

-Hundreds of monks and nuns lined up in front of the Buddha's relic carriage - Photo: NGUYEN KHANH
+Hundreds of monks and nuns lined up in a long line moving in front of the Buddha's relic carriage - Photo: NGUYEN KHANH

 People livestream the procession of Buddha's relics on the streets of Hanoi - Photo: NGUYEN KHANH

-A stream of people respectfully stood on Ly Thuong Kiet Street - Photo: NGUYEN KHANH
+A respectful crowd of people lined up along Ly Thuong Kiet Street - Photo: NGUYEN KHANH

 Mrs. Nguyen Thi Hong, 90 years old, clasped her hands respectfully as the procession passed by - Photo: NGUYEN KHANH